datascientest-fastAPI-project-group-25/fastAPI-project-app/README.md

 - **Component-Specific Caching**: Each component has dedicated cache scopes for faster builds
 - **Semantic Versioning**: Robust version handling across environments
 - **Automated Security Scanning**: All images are scanned for vulnerabilities before deployment
+- **Image Verification**: All built images are verified before deployment to ensure they exist and have the required labels

 ### GitHub Container Registry (GHCR) Configuration